-SYNOPSIS: In the Northeast United States, many of the 21st century cultural shifts in faith, values, and people’s relationship with the institutional church are even further along than in many regions of the country.
+SYNOPSIS: In the Northeast United States, many of the 21st century cultural shifts in faith, values, and people’s relationship with the institutional church are moving very quickly.
 With a few notable exceptions, worship attendance is down, traditional Sunday School programs are becoming unsustainable, and faith formation with young people is often not leading to a vibrant lifelong faith in Jesus Christ.
 To help congregations wrestle with these changing realities, and begin reimagining church for the 21st century, Southeastern Pennsylvania Synod has embarked upon a journey with its congregations to transform the way they approach ministry at the most fundamental level.
-Starting with a few brave pioneers, this band of leaders is working hard to learn from each other’s triumphs and failures, so we don’t all have to make the same mistakes.
-In this brave new world of ministry, old ways of being church just aren’t working – so we decided to ignite a Cross+Gen movement that is beginning to challenge the very way we see our mission, and our faith.
+Starting with a few brave pioneers, this band of leaders is working hard to learn from each other’s triumphs and failures, so they don’t all have to make the same mistakes.
+In this brave new world of ministry, old ways of being church just aren’t working – so a Cross+Gen movement has been ignited that is bringing new life and changing the very way we see our mission and our faith.

 CASE STUDY 8

 SYNOPSIS: Pastor Dana thinks he has the best gig in town.
 Every Friday he gets to live the Cross+Gen life with two delightful granddaughters coming over to the house.
 It has enriched his life and theirs immeasurably.
 Dana said he also has the second best gig.
 Every week he invests time with his adult twin sons and a group of men spanning the ages.
 It started with Dana wanting “the boys” to have an enriching experience with healthy male role models.
 It grew into an intentional and intensely rewarding community for young and old that any church can implement in a short time.